georgeflanagin/anagrammatic/README.md

 saying that one should consider the smallest option first, and from several such options all of equal size, the selection can be made arbitrarily.
-The implementation choice to represent each option as a composite integer that stands for a dictionary word has the advantage that it is easy to start with the ``smallest'' option and easy to sort the options by size.
+The implementation choice to represent each option as a composite integer that stands for a dictionary word has the advantage that it is easy (and deterministic) to start with the ``smallest'' option and easy to sort the options by size.

 ## What do you need to run it?